RduMarais/LibreKast/README.md

 # only if this is for debugging
 export DEBUG=True
-# is your wss has a valid certificate (some browser will throw errors if this is not enforced)
+# is your server does not have a valid certificate (some browser will throw errors if this is not enforced)
-export SOCKET_ENCRYPTION=True
+export DISABLE_SOCKET_ENCRYPTION=True
 ```

 **8. now run the server**